TheMorc/LS09-things/README.md

 * lua source code for LS2009Chat
 * original + unpacked dataS and decompiled scripts from Traktor Zetor Simulátor
 * original + unpacked dataS and decompiled scripts from Farming Simulator 2009 Gold
+* original + unpacked dataS and decompiled scripts from Symulator-Farmy 2009

 Scripts are mostly the same for every version of the game, it's only the GUI assets and translation that is different between versions